-YouTube Music provides a free ad-supported streaming service with a powerful search engine that helps you find all of your favorite music.
-Switching to YouTube Music means that you’ll never have to worry about what you’re going to play next, as they have everything from Mozart to Maroon 5.
+YouTube Music is a free music streaming service that is backed by ads.
+It has a powerful search engine that makes it easy to find all of your favorite songs.
+If you switch to YouTube Music, you won’t have to think about what to play next because they have everything from Mozart to Maroon 5.

-This isn’t a free trial there are no ads and no subscription charges but you don’t have to worry about ad interruptions as you go about listening to your favorite tunes.
+This isn’t a free sample, and there are no ads or subscription fees.
+However, you won’t be interrupted by ads as you listen to your favorite songs.

 Those who are committed to YouTube Music should try out the ad-free service for an indefinite period.